lyraproj/hiera/README.md

 to be equal to the name of the lookup function (with the extension ".exe" in case of Windows).

 ## Environment Variables

+The following environment variables can be set as an alternative to CLI options.

+* `HIERA_CONFIGFILE` - `--config`

+Values passed as CLI options will take precendence over the environment variables.

 The following environment variables can be set as an alternative to setting values in the `defaults` hash.

 * `HIERA_DATADIR` - `datadir`